 “If authenticity and sustainability are your only business model, I think in this part of the world, it wouldn’t work.
 It has to be in coordination with other elements that are more attractive,” he says.
 “Some travelers are looking for a product based on a certain price, and it doesn’t matter how responsible or authentic you are.”

 Sustainable practices, however, are good for the bottom line in the long term.
 Over a few years, installing solar power at their camps has helped Platinum Heritage run operations more efficiently.
 Using solar-powered atmospheric water generators means they don’t have to truck water in by car or camel.
-Staff turnover is very low because there is purpose behind the work.
+Staff turnover is very low because there is a purpose behind the work.
 Animal populations and plant life thrive in the area the company runs tours, which increases guest satisfaction.

 “Both travelers and our staff are really proud to work with us,” says McEwan.
-“And I think the idea of only looking at [tours] from a financial perspective is quite short-sighted.”
+“And I think the idea of only looking at from a financial perspective is quite short-sighted.”